 I recommend this with (pretty much everything) and if you don’t use the whole batch up in one day which is likely, it’ll last a week in the fridge.
 It’ll get thicker when it cools into a fudge-like texture, perfect for drizzling over ice cream, pancakes or on my favourite dark chocolate and hazelnut brownies.

 - 3 tbsp softened salted butter

 - 160g soft dark or light brown sugar

 - 1 tsp good quality flaked sea salt

 Makes one small jar full (as pictured) Cooking: 15 mins

-Step one: Melt the sugar on a low heat for 5 mins, until all has dissolved and it has started to become caramelised.
+Step one: Melt the sugar on a low heat for five minutes until it has dissolved and starts to become caramelised.
 At this stage, add the butter.

-Step two: The butter will begin to bubble in the pan – just keep the pan moving for a minute and stir to avoid clumps forming or burning.
+Step two: The butter will begin to bubble in the pan – just keep the pan moving for a minute and stir to avoid burning.

-Step three: Slowly pour in the single cream and continue to stir.
-Turn up the heat to a medium heat, add the salt and stir for 5 mins as the sauce thickens and evens out.
-Then allow to cool.
+Step three: Slowly pour in the cream and continue to stir.
+Turn up the heat to a medium heat, add the salt and stir for a few more minutes as the sauce thickens and becomes glossy.
+Allow to cool.